 The port-in to Vodafone happened perfectly last July 29, but my husband’s… Well… Let’s say that he got only 1/4 of the service working.
 He could make calls but couldn’t receive it or use data or text.

 He tried to call to the customer service and after 20min holding the line he just gave up.
 It woke up my “know it all” vein about telecommunications and customer service (don’t blame me!
-I worked in that world for 11 years!) and I started looking for answers and for a way to make a complaint.
-So, I reached a option to a live chat, after all, what do I have to lose? .
+I worked in that segment for 11 years!) and I started looking for answers and for a way to make a complaint.
+So, I reached an option to a live chat, after all, there’s nothing to lose, right?

 I chose the options for the correct service and at first a assistant called (I guess) Pranav P. started to chat with me and after lots of questions and informations he said that he was from the pay monthly department and could not help me with my questions.
-He transferred the conversation (yes, via chat) to a colleague called Pankaj.
+He transferred the conversation ( via chat, weird though) to a colleague called Pankaj.

-And after some exchanging information Pankaj asked me to hold and when he came back… the system was down.
+And after some information exchanged with Pankaj, he asked me to hold and when he came back… the system was down.

 My disappointment was clear: “but I can’t receive any calls, text or data” (yes, the fast typing made me swap the letter I and E in receive, my fault).